 The Institute on East Central Europe at Columbia University was established in 1954 to promote the study of the countries lying between Germany and Russia and between the Baltic and Aegean seas.
 Reflecting the changes that had taken place in the region following 1989, in 1997 it was renamed the East Central European Center and is the oldest academic unit dealing exclusively with East Central Europe in any major U.S. academic institution.
 Its program covers Albania, Austria, Belarus, Bosnia, Bulgaria, Croatia, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Serbia, Slovakia, Slovenia, and Ukraine.
 For many years, together with the Harriman Institute, it has been designated an East European, Russian, and Eurasian National Resource Center by the U.S. Department of Education.
 This designation has permitted an enlarged variety of courses and other offerings, and support to outstanding students through Foreign Language and Area Study (FLAS) fellowships.
 The Center actively cooperates with other units within the University as well as other institutions in the United States and in East Central Europe to provide the best possible training opportunities.

-New Postdoctoral Reasearch Scholar Position in Southeast European Studies
+*Updated* New Postdoctoral Reasearch Scholar Position in Serbian Studies

-The East Central European Center of Columbia University invites applications for a new postdoctoral research scholar position, with teaching, in Southeast Europe (including Yugoslavia and its successor states and people).
+The East Central European Center of Columbia University invites applications for a new postdoctoral research scholar position, with teaching, in Serbian Studies (Cultural Studies, History, Literature, Political Science, Anthropology, Sociology).
 This position is for one semester of the academic year 2015-16, either Fall (September 1–December 31) or Spring (January 15–May 15).
 Application deadline: March 15, 2015

 For more information on eligibility and application procedures, click here.